184.108.40.206 Determining a respite care couple

-Approved respite care is care provided in a nursing home (1.1.N.140) or hostel (1.1.H.90) that receives a Commonwealth subsidy.
-Legislation administered by DoH places a limit of 63 days respite care each financial year for a claimant/recipient in a particular facility.
+A couple is considered to be a ‘respite care couple’ where one member of the couple is receiving approved respite care in a nursing home (1.1.N.140) or hostel (1.1.H.90) that receives a Commonwealth subsidy.
+Legislation administered by the Department of Health and Aged Care places a limit of 63 days respite care each financial year for a claimant/recipient in a particular facility.

-Respite care couples will be assessed against the single rate of payment applicable but the assessment will still take into account the combined income and assets as if they were a member of a couple.
+Respite care couples will be assessed against the respite care rate (this is paid the same as the single rate) of payment applicable.
+However, the amount paid takes into account the combined income and assets of both members of a respite care couple.

-A statement of admission from a nursing home or hostel can be accepted as verification of the length of admission and the provision of approved respite care.
+A statement of admission from a nursing home or hostel can be accepted as verification of admission and the provision of approved respite care.

 If a recipient/applicant does NOT have a statement from a nursing home or hostel it is necessary to verify: